 RADG 255 Principles of Quality Assurance 2 cr.

 This course is designed to familiarize students with the basic concepts of quality assurance as applied to diagnostic radiographic equipment and image processes.
 As x-ray equipment has become more complex, the need for radiographers to understand detailed workings and limitations of equipment has become more important.
-This course will provide students with the necessary theoretical background and experimental skills through clinical sites laboratory sessions to permit him/her to function effectively as and to evaluate quality assurance programs.
+This course will provide students with the necessary theoretical background and experimental skills through clinical sites laboratory sessions to permit him/her to function effectively as part of a team to measure performance parameters and to evaluate quality assurance programs.

-RADG 260 Clinical Practicum V
+RADG 260 Clinical Practicum V 6 cr.
 This course concentrates on the continuation of perfecting previously acquired skills.
 In this final semester, students will have opportunity to concentrate on more difficult procedures, perfecting general radiographic skills, critical judgment, and image analysis.
 All competency requirements of the Radiography Program must be achieved.
 In addition, students will have the opportunity to rotate through and observe specialty areas such as angiography, CT scanning and MRI.